-Primary Exhausts for the Apache AH-64.
+Primary Exhausts for Apache Helicopters.

 - Design Angles to Conceal Engine Heat

 - Built to Tolerate Extremes in Battleground Conditions